AstronomyOverdrive/dot-files/git/reporepo/README.md

 ## Features
 Web interface features:
 - List existing repos + clone commands
+- See list of files and latest commit message
 - Search for repos
 - Create new repos
 - Delete repos